lakithasahan/pytorch_deep_learning/README.md

 **Repeat the above steps several time to obtain desired result(epochs)**

-## At its core, PyTorch provides two main features:

-   **An n-dimentional Tesnor,Similar to numpy but with GPU accelaration** **Automatic diffrentiation for building and training neural networks**

 ### Please find code for simple NN example created using Numpy below.